SC’s Terse Message To Amrapali: Act Smart And We Render You Homeless

 Tracking the money trail

-During the hearing on April 11, the company told the apex court that it would need Rs 2,000 crore to complete nine projects in Noida and Greater Noida – this is the area where the company was frantically launching new projects.
+In an earlier hearing on April 11, the company told the apex court that it would need Rs 2,000 crore to complete nine projects in Noida and Greater Noida – this is the area where the company was frantically launching new projects.
 These estimates were worked out after joint teams of homebuyers and company officials visited project sites on the direction of the apex court.
 Responding to that, the SC asked the company to give details of the money it collected from homebuyers while elaborating how much of this fund was used to complete housing projects.

 While five of these projects are located in Noida (Sapphire, Eden Park, Zodiac, Silicon City-I, Silicon City-II), four are in Greater Noida (Centurian Park, Leisure Park, Gold Homes and Verona Heights).